JLanzuisi/Jack-SB/chapters/ch(3).md

 "Sometimes boys say things they don't really mean," my grandfather said, handing me a napkin.
 "Sometimes they say things without thinking, especially when together.
 Sometimes they say things that they'd never say alone, just to please their friends.
-It's natural for boys to. . ."
+It's natural for boys to..."

 I saw my mother peeking from behind our living room curtain, smiling, watching me play touch football with the neighborhood boys.
 I was the